elugens/hello-javascript/docs/browser-related-questions/document-resource-loading/page-documentcontentloaded-load-beforeunload-unload.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> External style sheets do not affect DOM, so DOMContentLoaded does not wait for them.
 But there is a pitfall.
 If we have a script after the style, that script must wait until the stylesheet loads.
-This behavior happens because the script may want to get coordinates and other style-dependent properties of elements.
+This behavior happens because the script may need coordinates and other style-dependent properties of elements.
 Naturally, it must wait for styles to load.
 As DOMContentLoaded waits for scripts, it now waits for styles before them.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />